 Why Do Birds Sing At Night?

-A number of our readers have written to let us know that they have been woken up during the night by bird song.
+A number of our readers have written to us to let us know that they have been woken up during the night by bird song.

-However, researchers at Sheffield University have suggested the high levels of noise in towns and cities during the day is drowning out the mating calls of some birds also forcing them to sing at night.
-The study was part of a project to find out the effects of urbanization on biodiversity.
+Another theory that has been put forward suggests that the high levels of noise in towns and cities during the day is drowning out the calls of some birds forcing them to sing at night instead.

-Despite nightingales being the most famous of all nocturnal singing birds, the most common singer in the UK’s towns and gardens is in fact the robin.
+Despite nightingales being the most famous of all nocturnal singing birds, with Paul McCartney’s blackbird singing in the dead of night not far behind, the most common singer in the UK’s towns and gardens is in fact the robin.
 Robins sing all year round and many reports of nightingales singing in the middle of the night during winter have in fact turned out to be robins.

-Robins are one of the first birds to start signing in the morning and one of the last to finish at night so are used to singing in low levels of night.
-Other birds that sing at night are nightjars and corncrakes, but these are summer visitors so you won’t hear them during the winter months.
+Robins are one of the first birds to start singing in the morning and one of the last to finish at night.
+As insectivorous birds they are well used to foraging in low levels of light, so street lights can easily trigger them to burst into song.

 Other birds that sing at night during the winter, particularly in towns and cities are blackbirds, dunnocks and song thrushes.
 And in the summer listen out for the true nocturnal birds such as nightjars and corncrakes, as well as diurnal species that sing during the night such as sedge and reed warblers.